cc-ai/kdb/workflow/Readme.md

 For now it is a centralized project ; if one or more other repositories grows we'll simply create another one there.
 CWP is for the whole CC-AI team, not dealing with particular issues for a project.
 We'll learn as we go, if you want to modify this workflow, do open an issue in [kdb](https://github.com/cc-ai/kdb)

+## Good practices

+Some guidelines to understand **issues and labels**

+* Assign people to issues
+  * If it concerns the whole team, do put it in [CWP](https://github.com/orgs/cc-ai/projects/2)
+* Use the `reminder` labels to trigger slack messages in order to remind assignees (short = 24h, long = 1 week)
+* Use the `work in progress` label to acknowledge the issue and state you've started working on it
+* Use the `priority` tags (high or low)
+* Label as `meta` issues relating to the overall CC-AI project and its management
+* Use the `keep in mind` label to signal thoughts you've had which may someday be relevant
+* Even if you're not *assigned* to an issue, if it bears the `good first issue` tag you probably can still do something
+* The `critical` label should never be used.
+Except for extraordinary issues.
+* **Close** issues when resolved.
+They may be re-openned later on.
+You may also **lock** a conversation if the decision is final.
+* **Suggest improvements** to these guidelines and practices

 ### Automation

 #### Labels